DuinOS/DuinOS/Readme.txt

 0. Close the Arduino IDE (all instances).
 1. If you have renamed the original boards.txt file, delete the current boards.txt file and rename the previous one (so it will be now your new boards.txt).
 2. If you have renamed the original keywords.txt file, delete the current keywords.txt file and rename the previous one (so it will be now your new keywords.txt).
-3. Delete the arduino.DuinOS folder from the \cores folder.
+3. Delete the arduino.DuinOS folder from the \cores\arduino\* folder.
 4. Now you can restart the Arduino IDE and keep working without DuinOS.

 ********************************